MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 [See this code in context](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Startup.cs#L50).

 **Cache high-need data.** Most applications have pages that get more viewers than other pages.
-We recommend you cache data that supports the most-viewed pages of the application to improve responsiveness to the end user and lessen the demand on the database.
+You should cache data that supports the most-viewed pages of the application to improve responsiveness to the end user and lessen the demand on the database.
 You should use Azure Monitor and Azure SQL Analytics to track CPU, memory, and storage of the database.
 With these metrics, you can determine if a smaller database SKU is possible.

 *Reference implementation:* The reference implementation caches the data supporting the “Upcoming Concerts”.
 The “Upcoming Concerts” page creates the most queries to the Azure SQL Database and produces a consistent output for each visit.
 The cache-aside pattern caches the data after the first request for this page to reduce the load on the database.
 The following code uses the `GetUpcomingConcertsAsync()` method to pull data into the Redis cache from the Azure SQL Database.